anshika2711/Netflix-Clone/README.md

 - **Hover Effects**: Interactive hover effects on movie thumbnails.
 - **Basic Functionality**: Includes JavaScript for basic interactivity like sliders or modal popups.

-## Screenshots

-_Add screenshots or GIFs of your project here to showcase its appearance._

 ## Technologies Used

 - **HTML**: Structure of the web pages.